Statement: European Parliament agrees on the EU Solar Standard

 12 March 2024

-Today, European legislators adopted the EU Solar Standard in the European Parliament within the European Performance of Buildings Directive.
+Today, European legislators adopted the EU Solar Standard in the European Parliament within the Energy Performance of Buildings Directive.
 The new law is set to require solar installations on buildings across the European Union.
 This means that solar installations must be integrated into building works, and public bodies must retroactively install PV on their buildings, entering into force gradually from 2026.

 Having already been informally agreed in December 2023, the legislation now just needs to be rubber-stamped by EU Ministers in an upcoming Council, before entering the EU rule books.